kellydunn/golang-geo/README.md

 # testing

-To test, be sure to provide a `config/geo.yml` file with your test environment database configuration, then run the following:
+By default, `golang-geo` will attempt to run its test suite against a PostgreSQL database.
+However, you may run the tests with mocked SQL queries by specifying that you want to run against a mocked database connection via the command line:

 ```
-GO_ENV=test go test
+DB=mock go test
 ```

 # contributing